bluz71/bluz71.github.io/_posts/2017-06-28-current-treats-future-wants-of-neovim.md

 set), hence both test code and test result are visible next to each other.
 This greatly enhances the code, test, fix cycle.

-It is also my understanding that the Neovim terminal is scriptable; thus far I haven't toyed with that capability.
-However, I do look forward to Drew Neil's upcoming book [Modern Vim](http://vimcasts.org/blog/2017/05/working-title-modern-vim) book which will cover that capability (and others).

 **UPDATE (July 2017)**: It appears the *Vim* is getting its own [terminal](https://groups.google.com/forum/#!topic/vim_dev/Q9gUWGCeTXM).